Cosmic inflation and $(g-2)_\mu$ in minimal gauged $L_\mu-L_\tau$ model: Conclusion and Discussions

 \section{Conclusion and Discussions}

 In this work, we analyse the compatibility of minimal gauged $L_\mu-L_\tau$ model in accommodating cosmic inflation, consistent with the $(g-2)_\mu$ data.
 We identify the additional SM gauge singlet scalar as the inflaton which is non-minimally coupled with the gravity.
 We observe that satisfaction of $(g-2)_\mu$, consistent with the other existing experimental constraints set the preferred range for the vev of the additional scalar.
 The non-zero vev of the scalar has two fold non-trivial roles in the post inflationary evolution of the Universe.
-First of all, $v^\prime$ determines the shape of the inflaton potential at low field values, relevant for inflaton oscillation.
-Secondly, $v^\prime$ enters into the mass parameter of inflaton which along with the Higgs portal coupling controls the reheating temperature of the Universe.
-Note that the $m_\phi-\sin\theta$ plane is severely restricted by different theoretical and experimental constraints in the sub-GeV inflaton mass regime.
+First of all, $v^\prime$ determines the shape of the inflaton potential at low field values, relevant for inflaton oscillation. {Secondly, $v^\prime$ enters into the mass parameter of inflaton that serves crucial role in controlling the reheating temperature.
+Two possible case studies have been performed.
+In Case I, relevant to $m_\phi < m_Z^\prime$, the reheating temperature is determined by $L_\mu-L_\tau$ scalar - SM Higgs mixing along with the inflaton mass.
+On the other hand in case II, pertaining to $m_\phi>m_{Z^\prime}$ regime, there exist additional decay channels of the inflaton field into final state particles involving $L_\mu-L_\tau$ gauge boson. {It finally turns out that the Case II provides an unique predictions for $(n_s,r)$, ensuring a consistent cosmological history starting from inflation through the reheating phase to late time epoch}.

-On another front a viable cosmological history of the Universe uniquely predicts the reheating temperature of the Universe for a given inflationary number of e-folds.
-This after taking into account the phenomenological constraints in the $m_\phi-\sin\theta$ plane significantly constrains the allowed reheating temperature of the Universe and also the number of inflationary e-folds.
+{We utilise the principle that a viable cosmological history of the Universe uniquely predicts the reheating temperature of the Universe (subsequently $\sin\theta$ corresponding to a particular $m_\phi$) for a given inflationary number of e-folds.} This after taking into account all possible phenomenological constraints in the $m_\phi-\sin\theta$ plane significantly constrains the allowed reheating temperature of the Universe and also the number of inflationary e-folds.
 Using the bound on inflationary number of e-folds we further compute the spectral index and tensor to scalar ratio.
 We find satisfaction of $(g-2)_\mu$ data allows $n_s$ and $r$ to remain in a very narrow region compared to the ones in a generic non-minimal quartic inflationary set up and is refutable by future CMB experiments with improved sensitivities.